TheHutGroup/Horizon-Public-Docs/examples/add-to-basket.md

 # Add to Basket

 When adding to basket for the first time, the basket ID should be set as null which will generate a basket for you.
 This should then be provided back each time.

-Note: The basket id will update with each manipulation to the basket as it contains a last updated timestamp.
-The basket ID can also change during a login where a basket merge can occur.
+Note: The basket ID will update with each manipulation to the basket as it contains a last-updated timestamp.
+The basket ID may also change on the first request after a login, as a basket merge can occur.

 Altering the quantity of the basket is a separate mutation that allows you to set the quantity of an item if you know its already there.